Call us on 020 3195 7256 to order copies of the paper or to find the perfect package for your school.

 Teachers and pupils recommend First News

-From reluctant readers to high achievers, we make literacy exciting, relevant and fun for all.
-First News leads to deeper thinking, stronger classroom debate and real improvement in literacy skills.
-Our weekly teaching resources accompany the paper and are a great way for Key Stage 2 and Key Stage 3 to make literacy relevant and exciting in the classroom.
+From reluctant readers to high achievers, we make reading exciting, relevant and fun for all.
+Our weekly reading activities accompany the newspaper and are a great way for Key Stages 2-3 (P4-S2) to make literacy relevant and exciting in the classroom.
+They help grow pupils’ knowledge, ideas, opinions and vocabulary of cross-curricular content, whilst developing core reading skills including inference, deduction, summarising and the ability to form reasoned opinions.

 - The National Literacy Trust says First News “significantly improves” reading skills